timothyjosephmurphy/PaeanOfSatoshi/Paean.md

 plain text is the male voice, *Italics* the female, and **bold** is both together.

 Re-use and re-mixing is encouraged.
-If you've got better rhymes, let's hear them.
+If you've got better rhymes: submit a pull request, or email me.

   -----------------------------------------------------------------------
   ***Index***       **Text**